conradfr/NameGuess/README.md

 A company game, matching pictures of employees to names.

-(Phoenix LiveView POC)

-Demo (with some special colleagues) : https://every-weak-tapaculo.gigalixirapp.com
+Demo (with some special colleagues) : https://nameguess.funkybits.fr

 ## Dependencies

-  * Elixir (w/ Erlang & OTP)
+  * Elixir
   * Postgresql
   * Node / Npm
   * ImageMagick